Darkoakboat2121/DarkoakEssentials/README.md

 currently working on is below here

-Land claims and plots:
-Land claim button in community item that allows a player to claim up to 4 chunks (probably customizable).
-Claimed areas will only be breakable and buildable by players allowed by the owner.

 Plots are similar but build structures in a co-ord space.
 This will get a tutorial on youtube to explain how to use it.

 landclaim add